antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 #### Layer

-Layer used to describe a group of nodes and interfaces that can be not rendered in the editor.
+Layer is used to describe a set of types of nodes and interfaces.
+Layers can be used to hide nodes of given types.
+They can be also used to hide connections for given interface types.

+The layers can be enabled or disabled in editor settings.

-Every layer has three required properties:
+Every layer has three properties (at least `name` and one of `nodeTypes` or `nodeInterfaces` need to be defined):

-* `name` - name of the layer displayed in the editor
+* `name` - name of the layer displayed in the editor,
-* `nodeTypes` - array of names of node types that belong to the layer
+* `nodeTypes` (optional) - array of names of node types that belong to the layer,
-* `nodeInterfaces` - array of names of interface types that belong to the layer
+* `nodeInterfaces` (optional) - array of names of interface types that belong to the layer.

 ### Node